ngeor/blog/_posts/2017/2017-12-29-adding-code-coverage-with-nyc.md

 "nyc-junit": "nyc npm run test-junit"
 ```

-They both use the npm scripts configured in the <a href="{{ site.baseurl }}/2017/12/29/adding-mocha-unit-tests.html">previous post about unit tests</a>.
+They both use the npm scripts configured in the <a href="{% post_url 2017/2017-12-29-adding-mocha-unit-tests %}">previous post about unit tests</a>.
 The second one produces the unit test XML report, so it will be used on the build server.

 <strong>Configuring nyc</strong>